Halen84/RDR3-Script-Global-Research/g_savedGlobals (Global_40)/Examples.md

 # Examples for g_savedGlobals

 # Player Stats
 - g_savedGlobals also holds lots of player stats.
-Not all are known, but here's quite a bit
+Not all are known, but here's quite a bit.
+See README.md for most members
+- Some of these may be wrong
-- They are stored in (g_savedGlobals + 11095)
+- They are stored in (g_savedGlobals.playerRPGData)
 ```
 // Health Stats
 float GetHealthCoreAmount()